 This must-have reference for political science and public policy students who seek to understand the forces that U.S. environmental policy is suitable for academic, public, high school, government, and professional libraries.

-Part III: Government Organizations That Frame Environmental Policy (1770s–Today)
+Government Organizations That Frame Environmental Policy (1770s–Today)